iot2tangle/Raspberry/mqtt/README.md

-# Raspberry PI3/4 with I2T Sensors Stack
+# Raspberry PI3/4 with I2T Sensors Stack -- MQTT Protocol

 The *Raspberry Pi* is a series of small single-board computers developed in the United Kingdom by the *Raspberry Pi Foundation*.
 Early on, the Raspberry Pi project leaned towards the promotion of teaching basic computer science in schools and in developing countries.